asalinas9/Scraping-The-News/README.md

 I. Whenever a user visits the site, the app scrapes stories from bbc.com and displays news from the site, specifically (Europe Football).

 II.
 Users should also are able to leave comments on the articles displayed and revisit them later.
 Users are also be able to delete comments left on articles.
 All stored comments should be visible to every user.
-Once comment or note is entered, User would press _save note_, then to click on _scraping the news_ on the top left corner to go back to the main page.
+Once comment or note is entered, User would press _save note_, then click on _scraping the news_ on the top left corner to go back to the main page.
 #### Main Page
 ![](public/img/main.png)